alemart/surgescript/docs/tutorials/testing.md

 Using Open Surge
 ----------------

-To test a script on Open Surge, place it on the *scripts/* folder and start the engine.
+To test a script in Open Surge, place it on the *scripts/* folder and start the engine.
 Your test script must include an object called *Application*.
 Make sure to remove the script after you're done with the testing.

 As an example, save the following script to *scripts/hello.ss* and start the engine:
 ```